gvwilson/sensibleadventures/arecibo/arecibo.md

 but it has only been a week since her chief minister led an abortive rebellion, and only a day since he and thirty of his followers were beheaded.

-Scholar Liu waits until they have vanished among the ornamental bushes then gestures to the remaining guard.
+Scholar Liu waits for them to vanish among the ornamental bushes, then gestures to the remaining guard.
 *He has been bribed,* the young astrologer realizes as the guard steps out of earshot.
 It is hardly surprising:
-he has bribed guards himself on occasion, though he suspects he has paid them more than he needed to.
+he has bribed guards himself on occasion.
+He suspects he has paid them more than he needed to.

 Scholar Liu turns to the foreigner.
 "Come with me,"